Clerkship Exam Fail FAQ

 • Step 2 CK: Any failed clerkship exams must be successfully remediated prior to taking this exam.

-• MSPE: For successful retakes to be reflected on the MSPE, these must be completed prior to Labor Day of the year prior to entering the Match.
+• MSPE: For successful retakes to be reflected on the MSPE, they must be completed prior to Labor Day of the year prior to entering the Match.

 Yes.
 Clerkship exams are remote proctored until further notice.